The Gambling Law Review: Brazil

-According to the Criminal Contravention Act, games of chance are prohibited in Brazil.
-Any form of gambling activity that has not been expressly legally authorised may be considered illegal under the scope of the Act and, therefore, anyone carrying out such an activity may be prosecuted.
+According to the Misdemeanour Law, games of chance are prohibited in Brazil.
+Any form of gambling activity that has not been expressly legally authorised may be considered illegal under the scope of the Act and, therefore, anyone carrying out such activity may be prosecuted.
 Decree Law No. 50,954 of 14 July 1961 establishes Caixa's monopoly on lotteries, and Law No. 7,291 of 19 December 1984 and Decree Law No. 96,993 of 17 October 1988 regulate horse-race betting.

 ii The regulator

 SECAP is in charge of regulating lottery activities in Brazil.
 State lotteries must comply with the gaming standards set forth by the Secretariat and may not create new gaming products.